• Skip to primary navigation

 Ingredients notes and substitutions

 • Desiccated coconut – unsweetened desiccated coconut.
 This is the smaller, finer coconut available.
-I do not recommend using the larger, shredded coconut in this slice recipe.
+I do not recommend using the larger, shredded coconut in this recipe.

 • Flaked almonds – you can substitute with roughly chopped toasted whole almonds if you prefer (and which are cheaper), or use another nut.

-• Sultanas – or raisins
+• Sultanas – or raisins.

 • Glace cherries – also called candied cherries – red or multi coloured.